MarcoPoloResearchLab/RSVP/memory-bank/activeContext.md

 ## Recent Changes

+### URL Path Consistency Fix for Form Submissions
+- Fixed a critical bug with event deletion and form submissions
+- Identified and fixed inconsistent URL patterns across the application
+- Standardized all form submissions to use trailing slashes (`/events/` instead of `/events`)
+- Modified forms to use form data instead of query parameters for better reliability
+- Implemented comprehensive tests to verify different form submission patterns
+- Updated documentation to clearly define URL and form submission patterns
+- Added detailed explanation in systemPatterns.md about the trailing slash requirement
+- Documented how form redirects can cause data loss when form parameters aren't properly retained

+The critical issue was that when browsers submit forms to URLs without trailing slashes, the server redirects with a 301 to the trailing slash version.
+During this redirect, the browser changes the request from POST to GET, causing all form data (including the DELETE method override) to be lost.
+This silently prevented event deletion from working.

 ### Comprehensive Integration Testing Implementation
 - Implemented a comprehensive integration test suite covering all aspects of the system
 - Created specialized test files for different testing concerns: